Your Guide to the City Line Train from Suvarnabhumi Airport to central Bangkok

 Airport Rail Link Fares and Tickets

 There are 2 types of train tickets for the Bangkok airport train.
 Single-trip tokens and pre-paid Smart Passes.
 Tourists can buy tokens at the station or buy a smart pass online in advance.
 There are automatic, touch screen ticket (token) machines at all stations.
-The machines accept coins and bank notes – Thai Baht only.
+The machines accept coins and bank notes – Thai Baht only. * They do not accept credit cards or any form of mobile wallet payment *

 Standard train fares are between 15–45 Baht depending on distance.